mehrvarz/tremote_plugin_play_audio_mp3flac/README.md

 playing again in short order.
 A different button can optionally be used to implement a pause function.

 Note that a plugin does not know anything about remote controls, about Bluetooth or how a button event is delivered to it.
-It only cares about the implementation of the response action.
+It only takes care of implementing the response action.
 The mapping file bindes the two sides together.